sylviaaacys/FCRASH/README.md

 pip install -r requirements.txt
 ```

-Note that the LoRA implementation is tested on diffusers==0.23.1, accelerate==0.33.0, transformers==4.48.3.

 Pretrained checkpoints of different Stable Diffusion versions can be **downloaded** from provided links in the table below:
 <table style="width:100%">
   <tr>